urbanairship/react-native-airship/README.md

 1: Add the google-services gradle plugin dependency to the `build.gradle` file in project root directory:

 ```
+buildscript {
+    repositories {
+        jcenter()
+        google()
+    }
+    dependencies {
+        classpath 'com.android.tools.build:gradle:3.1.1'
-classpath 'com.google.gms:google-services:3.0.0'
+        classpath 'com.google.gms:google-services:4.0.1'
+    }
+}
 ```

-2: Apply the google-services plugin inside the build.gradle file in the `app/` directory:
+2: Apply the google-services plugin *at the end* of the `build.gradle` file in the `app/` directory.
+The plugin directive specifically needs to be included at the *end* of the `build.gradle` file to prevent potential dependency collisions.
+For more information, see the [plugin documentation](https://developers.google.com/android/guides/google-services-plugin).

 ```
 apply plugin: 'com.google.gms.google-services'